jjzhang166/MsgIO/README.md

 But since it is hard to provide a similar implement such as epoll/kqueue which is core of mpio, I have to make my own implement.Since I have made the model hardly involved with win32 socket & its Message Queue, I changed the name to MsgIO.

 ## About implemention
-Since no IOCP support in win32, I build the kernel with WSAAsyncSelect & Message Queue.
+Since no IOCP support in wince, I build the kernel with WSAAsyncSelect & Message Queue.

 Contributing
 ------------